ErizDotDev/LearningNotes/dotnet-core-development/csharp/getting-started/introduction.md

 - **CLR** ^1826a9
 	- Common Language Runtime
     - Translates a compiled C# code (in IL format) into machine readable code (”unmanaged code”) via just in time (JIT) compilation.
+    - JIT is optimized to run in low memory environments while still being capable of utilizing every resources in high memory environments.
     - Any environment that has the CLR in it will be able to read a compiled C# code.
     - In .NET 7, C# can be compiled directly to machine code without the intervention of CLR.
         - This is useful for running .NET applications in containers as this is faster compared to JIT compiled code.